ilirhushi/laravel5.5-angular5/resources/assets/src/my-app/README.md

-# MyApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.

 ## Development server